-If you filed for an extension you could still be in tax season or you might just be preparing for the next one.
+With the extension given for our tax returns this year because of COVID-19 ,you could still be working on your taxes or just preparing for next year.
 Either way, boaters are using, or some are considering using, their houseboat to conduct a business enterprise.
 What a great way to claim a tax deduction for defraying some of those expenses associated with it, right?

 Navigating the Internal Revenue Code is daunting and terms of depreciation for business property, amortization, expensing limitations—well, it all make the eyes glaze over, but here’s an overview of selected tax regulations along with suggested ways to keep track of expenses properly attributable to the business, red flags that can trigger an audit, and tips on how best to avoid this unpleasant occurrence.